Seven ways for instructors to increase the accessibility of their courses

 - Instructor’s Guidelines for Ally in Canvas

 - Self-paced tutorial: “Designing an Accessible Canvas Course”

-Including a welcoming statement on your course syllabus will encourage those students who encounter accessibility challenges to contact you and to seek help from the Resource Office on Disabilities.
+Including a welcoming statement on your course syllabus will encourage those students who encounter accessibility challenges to contact you and to seek help from Student Accessibility Services.
 The best syllabus statements are friendly, supportive and personal messages to your students, and don’t read like boilerplate policy statements.

 - Center for Teaching and Learning guide on syllabus statements

 - Anne-Marie Womack, “Teaching Is Accommodation: Universally Designing Composition Classrooms and Syllabi,” College Composition and Communication 68 (3), February 2017, 494-525

 - “Teaching Students with Disabilities,” from Yale’s Student Accessibility Services